ranvis/php-ext-cbor/README.md

 If either of the flags is specified, values are stored in that size.
 If both flags are set, the smallest possible type is used; therefore no informational loss is expected.

+For `Cbor\Float32` type, the size of the value is retained even if it can be expressed in half-precision type.
+The `CBOR_CDE` flag overrides this behavior to enforce the requirements.

 #### Strings

 CBOR has two types of strings: `byte string` (binary octets) and `text string` (UTF-8 encoded octets).